with Deb Mohlenhoff

 Repurpose.
 Learn how to handle difficult volunteers and deal with volunteers who need to be let go.

-managed, and the techniques for doing so.
-Participants will also learn how leverage volunteers’ skills and expertise for
+be managed, and the techniques for doing so.
+Participants will also learn how leverage volunteers’ skills and

 About the Presenter: